Legislative measures target drag shows, renter protections and THC

 Lawmakers consider measure to restrict THC in hemp products

-- Sally Kent Peebles, attorney focusing on Cannabis Business and Regulatory Law at Vicente.
+Guest: Sally Kent Peebles, attorney focusing on cannabis business and regulatory law at Vicente.